mzman88/bamoe91-enablement-lab/README.md

 ## Important

-Please keep in mind that BAMOE 9.1 is Tech Preview for stateful processes use cases and is not meant for Production.
+Please keep in mind that BAMOE 9.1.x release is **Tech Preview** for stateful processes use cases and is not meant for Production.
 Therefore, some features and functionalities are either non provided or still being tested.
 The 9.2 release scheduled for Q4-2024 will be the first supported version of BAMOE 9 powered by Kogito.